taylordotfish/autoheaders/README.rst

 * ``-p --private``:
   Generate a private header file containing static declarations.

 * ``-c <cpp-arg>``:
   Pass arguments to the C preprocessor.
 Separate arguments with commas, or provide multiple ``-c`` options.
 Use ``\`` to escape characters.
-[4]_
+[4]_ *Note that when the preprocessor is run, the current working directory is the parent directory of the C file.* It is therefore recommended to convert paths in ``-c`` arguments to absolute paths.

 * ``--debug``:
   Run the program in debug mode.
 Exception tracebacks are shown.